 Promoting neighborhoods that are well-connected, healthy, and rich with community culture.

-With a people-centered approach, SF Planning will partner with Equity Communities, Cultural Districts, and City agencies to build community capacity.
-This public participation process will encourage community planning and self-determination that celebrates and strengthens the unique cultural and ethnic identity of San Francisco's communities.
+SF Planning is partnering with Equity Communities, Cultural Districts, and City agencies to highlight the community-identified actions included in the Housing Element.
+This public participation process will encourage community planning that celebrates and strengthens the unique cultural and ethnic identity of San Francisco's communities.

-A community (or communities) are groups in focus and uplifted for resources, policies, services to address their experience in social and health inequities or has been/is chronically underserved by systems and institutions and has been or continues to be marginalized due to poverty, structural racism, or other factors.
+A Priority Equity community (or communities) are groups who are uplifted for resources, policies, and services to address their experience in social and health inequities.
+These communities have been or are currently chronically underserved by our systems and institutions and continue to be marginalized due to poverty, structural racism, or other factors.